 Welcome to Learning Path Preschool.
-We pride ourselves in offering a fun and comprehensive approach to learning for your child, where process is always honored over product.
+We pride ourselves in offering a fun and comprehensive approach to learning, where process is always honored over product.
 We like to think of our school as your child's home away from home, where they will be free to learn about themselves and develop a life long love of learning.

-Our goal at Learning Path Preschool is to guide the children in the joy and discovery of learning through the development of self-confidence.
-We offer an excellent balance of learn through play and academic exploration.
-Our teachers share their decades of experience along with innovative educational ideas to provide an opportunity for each child to discover their strengths, build social competence, grow socially and cognitively and enjoy a sensory approach to learning.
-We provide a safe, loving environment that encourages connections to each other and their community.
+Our goal at Learning Path Preschool is to guide children in the joy and discovery of learning through the development of self-confidence.
+Using our center-based approach, we offer an excellent balance of learning through play and academic exploration.
+Our teachers share their decades of experience, along with innovative educational practices, to provide an opportunity for each child to discover their strengths, build social competence, grow socially and cognitively, and enjoy a sensory approach to learning.
+We provide a safe, loving environment that encourages connections with each other and the community.

 September - Self, Family, Community

 As children transition into school routines, they develop a greater sense of individuality through social, intellectual, emotional, and physical learning.
 They explore their evolving roles as members of their own family and their extended school family.
-Children develop a larger sense of self by learning about the people who support life in their community.
+Children develop a larger sense of self by learning about people in their community.

 October - Careers, Halloween

-Careers are explored in living ways in our classroom: a doctor is bandaging an athlete's leg in the dramatic play doctor's office, an architect is planning a new building using blocks, artists are working on a new painting, and a sales team is working to draw new customers to their dramatic play farmer's market.
-At the end of October, Halloween reinforces the fun and importance of role play in a young child’s learning experience through our Halloween parade and celebration.
+Careers are actively explored in our classroom: a doctor is bandaging an athlete's leg in the dramatic play doctor's office, an architect is planning a new building using blocks, artists are working on a new painting, and a sales team is working to draw new customers to their dramatic play farmer's market.
+At the end of October, Halloween reinforces the fun and importance of role play in a young child’s learning experience.

 November - Thanksgiving Traditions, Fall

 During November we discuss the people, places, and traditions that bring us joy.
 We revisit the first Thanksgiving and modern day celebrations, including food-related traditions and different family customs.
 Our exploration of Autumn reinforces the positive aspects of change through nature.